 Cross-border cooperation in the Upper Rhine region stretches further back in history as its borders suggest.
 Before the modern nation states were founded, there was a lively exchange around today's borders in various sectors.
 This was limited by the growing importance of national borders and in particular due to the two world wars in the 20th century.

 The initial cooperations restarted early on in the Upper Rhine after the second world war, such as, for example, the bi-national airport (today known as the EuroAirport Basel-Mulhouse-Freiburg), which was opened between Basel and Mulhouse in 1946.
 It is still an important legacy for this tri-national area that the people and the leaders are no longer bent on revenge, but strive instead for cooperation and reconciliation.
 The tri-national cooperation has become increasingly important with the foundation of the Regio Basiliensis association in 1963 in Basel and similar associations in the two neighbouring countries.
-The German-French-Swiss Upper Rhine Conference (ORK) evolved in 1992 from the structures that had emerged in the 1970s and 1980s.
+The German-French-Swiss Upper Rhine Conference (ORK) evolved in 1991 from the structures that had emerged in the 1970s and 1980s.
 Recent events surrounding the coronavirus pandemic have also raised public awareness of the importance of open borders.

 Polycentric metropolitan region

 The tri-national Upper Rhine area includes the regions of Baden and Palatinate in Germany, the region of Alsace on the French side, as well as the five north-western Swiss cantons of Basel-Stadt, Basel-Land, Aargau, Solothurn and Jura.
 The Tri-national Metropolitan Upper Rhine (TMO) was founded in 2010 to pool the forces of this region with its network of urban concentration points.
 Today, many issues are coordinated on a tri-national basis in the Upper Rhine region.
 The focus here is mainly on transport and planning, education, energy and environment, the economy and culture.

-Numerous projects have been implemented in these and other areas over the last almost thirty years with the help of the Upper Rhine INTERREG programme, which also receives funding from the European Union.
+Numerous projects have been implemented in these and other areas over the last thirty years with the help of the Upper Rhine INTERREG programme, which also receives funding from the European Union.

 Cooperation in the tri-national agglomeration